awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  After you create an Aurora global database and its primary cluster, you increase its global footprint by adding one or more new AWS Regions\.
 This process involves attaching one or more secondary Aurora clusters\.
 Each secondary cluster must be in a different AWS Region than the primary cluster\.

 **Note**
- Currently, the maximum number of secondary Aurora clusters you can attach to an Aurora global database is five\.
-Thus, the most clusters you can associate with a global database is six: one read\-write primary cluster, and five read\-only secondary clusters\.
+ Currently, the maximum number of secondary Aurora clusters you can attach to an Aurora global database is four\.
+Thus, the most clusters you can associate with a global database is five: one read\-write primary cluster, and four read\-only secondary clusters\.

 ### Console<a name="aurora-global-database-attach.console"></a>

 **To add an AWS Region to an Aurora global database using the AWS Management Console**

-1. In the top\-right corner of the AWS Management Console, choose any AWS Region where Aurora global databases are available\.
+1. In the navigation pane of the AWS Management Console, choose **Databases**\.

-1. In the navigation pane, choose **Databases**\.

 1. Choose the check box for the Aurora global database for which you want to create a secondary cluster\.
-If the primary cluster or DB instances inside it are still in `Creating` state, wait until they are all `Available`\.
+If the primary cluster or DB instances inside it are still in the `Creating` state, wait until they are all `Available`\.

 1. For **Actions**, choose **Add region**\.
 ![\[Screenshot showing "Add region" choice for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-cluster-tree-03-global-cluster-actions.png)